 Students will be able to outline an argument essay by stating a claim, listing reasons, and providing evidence.

-- Ask students to think about the following statement and be prepared to state whether they agree or disagree, and list one reason: Dogs are better pets than cats.
+Ask students to think about the following statement and be prepared to state whether they agree or disagree, and list one reason: Dogs are better pets than cats.

-- Do this several times, making up new statements that you think will inspire your students (“Beyonce is the best performer” or “football is the best sport”).
+Do this several times, making up new statements that you think will inspire your students. (“Beyonce is the best performer,” or “Football is the best sport”).

-Explicit Instruction/Teacher Modeling (10 minutes)
+Explicit Instruction/Teacher modeling

 Explain that this is how you need to think when you construct an argument essay.
 You need to make a claim, give reasons, and then provide at least two pieces of evidence for each reasons.

 Have students work in partners or small groups to identify a claim, three reasons, and two pieces of evidence for their claim.
 This can be done on scratch paper or using the argument writing template.

-- Provide a new template for each student.
+Provide a new template for each student.
 Explain that they are going to select a topic of their own and map out their argument using the template.
 This can be done as a stand-alone exercise, or you could use this as the start to a full argument essay project.

-- Provide struggling students with a claim and one reason with evidence pre-filled so they have an example to follow.
+Support: Provide struggling students with a claim and one reason with evidence pre-filled so they have an example to follow.

-- Ask students to write an argument essay about a piece of literature they are reading.
+Enrichment: Ask students to write an argument essay about a piece of literature they are reading.
 Have them use evidence from the text to support their reasons.
 Require them to use at least two direct quotes as evidence, with citations.

-- Circulate the room while students are working to evaluate students’ templates to determine if they are able to complete the claim, reasons, and evidence correctly.
+Circulate the room while students are working to evaluate students’ templates to determine if they are able to complete the claim, reasons, and evidence correctly.

-Review and Closing (10 minutes)
+Review and closing

 Have students share out their work in small groups or pairs.
 Ask a few students to nominate a peer’s work to be shared with the entire class.